 Emergency care is covered worldwide.
-There is no benefit limit for your worldwide emergency benefit.

 If you receive emergency care at an out-of-network hospital and need inpatient care after your emergency condition is stabilized, you must have your inpatient care at the out-of-network hospital authorized by the plan and your cost is the cost sharing you would pay at an innetwork hospital.